Skip to main content

 Children with special educational needs and/or disabilities (SEND)

-Children and young people who have either a statement of special education needs or an Education, Health and Care Plan (EHCP), who are unable to walk to school, being accompanied by a responsible adult or not, may be entitled to free school transport.
+Children and young people who have an Education, Health and Care Plan (EHCP), who are unable to walk to school, being accompanied by a responsible adult or not, may be entitled to free school transport.

-They may qualify for support to a school other than the catchment school, for example to a special needs school and/or where the distance is less than the normal qualifying distance.
+They may qualify for support to a school other than the catchment school, for example to a specialist school and/or where the distance is less than the normal qualifying distance.
 Each case will be considered on the grounds of the individual child’s or young person’s needs and abilities.

-An initial decision regarding the individual’s entitlement to transport support in principle will be made during the EHCP process and the transport application form sent to the parent/carer for completion.
+An indication regarding the individual’s entitlement to transport support will be made during the EHCP process.

-Young people with special educational needs and/or disabilities (SEND) in post-16 education
+Young people with special educational needs and/or disabilities (SEND) in post-16 settings

 Young people in North East Lincolnshire who have an Education, Health and Care Plan (EHCP) or a medical/physical disability and are unable to travel independently may be considered for transport support up to the age of 25 years or until they have achieved their educational goals as identified in the EHCP, where appropriate.

-In order to be considered for support the young person must be attending a full-time course of education.
-Post-16 transport applications are available from the Education Transport team from May/June each year.
-Further information is available in the Post-16 Transport Policy.
+To be considered for support the young person must be attending a full-time course of education.
+Further information is available in the Post-16 Education Transport Policy Statement 2025 – 2026 (PDF, 366KB) .

 Independent travel training (ITT)